Want to do better than $7.25 at the federal minimum wage at a stressful part-time or full-time job?

 19. Landscaper or Lawn Care Specialist

-Landscaping is an excellent job for those who enjoy working outside and getting their hands dirty from time to time and want a job that pays $20 an hour.
+Landscaping is an excellent job for those who enjoy working outside and getting their hands dirty from time to time and want a job that pays a better hourly wage.

 You will need to know how to use tools such as lawnmowers, weed eaters, hedge trimmers, and chainsaws if you want to be successful, though.